bakenzua/co2ntent/README.md

 Installing the development version
 -------

-Download the source code from git, unzip it if necessary, and then type `R CMD INSTALL pROC`.
-Alternatively, you can use the [devtools](https://github.com/hadley/devtools/wiki) package by [Hadley Wickham](http://had.co.nz/) to automate the process (make sure you follow [the full instructions to get started](http://www.rstudio.com/projects/devtools/)):
+You can use the [devtools](https://github.com/hadley/devtools/wiki) package by [Hadley Wickham](http://had.co.nz/) to automate the process (make sure you follow [the full instructions to get started](http://www.rstudio.com/projects/devtools/)):

 ``` r
 if (! requireNamespace("devtools")) install.packages("devtools")